heroiclabs/nakama/install/docker/README.md

-## Running Nakama with Docker
+## Run Nakama with Docker

-Prerequisite for following this instruction is Docker.
-[Install Docker with Docker-Compose](https://docs.docker.com/engine/installation/)
+You'll need to setup `docker-compose` as [described by Docker](https://docs.docker.com/engine/installation/) for this guide.

-Nakama and Cockroach can run as separate containers, connect to each other and be exposed to the host machine via Docker.
-This enables you to install, configure and run in one simple step.
+It's recommended to run Nakama and the database (cockroachdb) as separate containers and connect them together via Docker's virtual network on the host machine.
+This guide will show you how to install and configure all resources together so it can be run in a single step.

-1. Save the content of the file [`docker-compose.yml`](https://raw.githubusercontent.com/heroiclabs/nakama/master/install/docker/docker-compose.yml) onto your computer.
+1. Save the [`docker-compose.yml`](https://raw.githubusercontent.com/heroiclabs/nakama/master/install/docker/docker-compose.yml) file onto your computer.

    ```
    wget https://raw.githubusercontent.com/heroiclabs/nakama/master/install/docker/docker-compose.yml
    ```

-   This will download `docker-compose.yml` to the current working directory.
+   This will download `docker-compose.yml` to your current working directory.

-2. On the terminal, navigate to the folder where `docker-compose.yml` is located.
+2. Navigate to the folder where `docker-compose.yml` is located in a command line console.
 3. Run the following command:

     ```
     docker-compose up
     ```

-    This will download the latest CockroachDB and Nakama image published on Docker Hub.
+    This will download the latest cockroachdb and Nakama images published on Docker Hub.

 4. You have both CockroachDB and Nakama running on your machine.
-5. Navigate to [http://localhost:7351](http://localhost:7351) to check that you can access Nakama Dashboard.
+5. Navigate to [http://localhost:7351](http://localhost:7351) to check that you can view Nakama's embedded dashboard.

-Application logs are printed to the terminal as output of `docker-compose`.
+All server logs are printed to the console as part of the `docker-compose` output.

-## Configuring the client
+## Setup a client

-Nakama API is available on `127.0.0.1:7350` and Dashboard is viewable by navigating to [http://127.0.0.1:7351](http://127.0.0.1:7351).
+By default the server is started on `127.0.0.1:7350` and dashboard is reachable at [http://127.0.0.1:7351](http://127.0.0.1:7351).

-CockroachDB is accessible via `127.0.0.1:26257` and CockroachDB Dashboard is available on [http://127.0.0.1:8080](http://127.0.0.1:8080).
+CockroachDB is started on `127.0.0.1:26257` and it's dashboard is available at [http://127.0.0.1:8080](http://127.0.0.1:8080).

-Follow the Client guide to setup Nakama:
+Follow one of the client guides to connect to the server:

 - [Unity](https://heroiclabs.com/docs/clients/unity/)

-## Stopping containers
+## Stop the containers

-To stop `docker-compose` while it is running, simply press `ctrl-c`.
-You can alternatively run `docker-compose stop` in the same directory as `docker-compose.yml` and all containers will shutdown gracefully.

-Your data within those containers are still safe.
-You can rerun the containers by running `docker-compose up`.
+You can stop `docker-compose` while it is running with `ctrl-c`.
+You can also run `docker-compose stop` in the same directory as `docker-compose.yml` and all containers will be shutdown gracefully.
+Your data within these containers is still safe.
+You can re-run the containers by running `docker-compose up`.

-To stop and remove all data, containers and images from your machine, run `docker-compose down`.
+To stop and purge all stored data, containers, and images from your machine.
+Run `docker-compose down`.

-## Build Docker image and push to Docker Hub
+## Build and deploy the Docker image

-1. To build the image locally, run the following command (in the current working directory - where this README is):
+1. To build the image locally.
+Setup a local copy of the codebase.
+Run the following command (in the same directory as this README):

-   If you have updated the version number in the `Dockerfile`, make sure that the new version number is reflected in the command below:
+   If you have updated the version number in the `Dockerfile` also update it in the command below:

    ```
    docker build -t heroiclabs:nakama-<VERSION> nakama